-NAME pam_passwd_auth - authentication module for password SYNOPSIS pam_passwd_auth.so.1 DESCRIPTION pam_passwd_auth provides authentication functionality to the password service as implemented by passwd(1).
+For information on how to configure the user account management, including password and account lockout policy for the bundled Sun ONE Directory Server, please browse the html file pam passwd $auth(5)$ ------ ---------- ------------ puni_pusswu_uuu(0) NAME pam_passwd_auth - authentication module for password SYNOPSIS pam_passwd_auth.so.1 DESCRIPTION pam_passwd_auth provides authentication functionality to the password service as implemented by passwd(1).
 It differs from the standard PAM authentication modules in its prompting behavior.
 The name of the user whose password attributes are to be updated must be present in the PAM_USER item.
 This can be accomplished due to a previous call to pam_start(3PAM), or explicitly set by pam_set_item(3PAM).
 Based on the current user-id and the repository that is to by updated, the module determines whether a password is necessary for a successful update of the password repository, and if so, which password is required.
-The following option can be p bassed to the r nodule: debug ebug syslog(3C) debugging information at the LOG_DEBUG level nowarn Turn off war rning messages server_policy If the accour PAM_USER, from the pas nt authority for the user, as specified by is a server, do not apply the Unix policy sswd entry in the name service switch.
-ERRORS The following error codes are returned: PAM_BUF_ERR Memory but ffer error PAM_IGNORE Ignore mod ule, not participating in result PAM_SUCCESS Successfully obtains authentication token PAM_SYSTEM_ERR System error r ATTRIBUTES See attributes(5) for descriptions of the following attributes: ATTRIBUTE TYPE ATTRIBUTE VALUE Interface Stability Evolving MT Level MT-Safe with exceptions SEE ALSO passwd(1), pam(3PAM), pam pam_set_item(3PAM), sys pam_authtok_check(5), pam pam_dhkeys(5), pam_unix(5 pam_unix_session(5) authentica log(3C), libp m_authtok 5),pam_unix ate(3PAM), pam_start(3PAM), pam(3LIB), pam.conf(4), attributes(5), get(5), pam_authtok_store(5), account(5), pam_unix_auth(5), NOTES The interfaces in libpam(3LIB) are MT-Safe only if each thread within the multi-threaded application uses its own PAM handle.
+The following option can be p passed to the r nodule: debug syslog(3C) level) debugging information at the LOG_DEBUG nowarn Turn off war rning messages server_policy If the account authority for the user, as specified by PAM_USER, is a server, do not apply the Unix policy from the passwd entry in the name service switch.
+ERRORS The following error codes are returned: PAM_BUF_ERR Memory bu ffer error PAM_IGNORE Ignore mod ule, not participating in result PAM_SUCCESS Successfully obtains authentication token PAM_SYSTEM_ERR System erro r ATTRIBUTES See attributes(5) for descriptions of the following attributes: ATTRIBUTE TYPE ATTRIBUTE VALUE Interface Stability Evolving MT Level MT-Safe with exceptions SEE ALSO passwd(1), pam(3PAM), pam_authenticate(3PAM), pam_start(3PAM), pam_set_item(3PAM), syslog(3C), libpam(3LIB), pam.conf(4), attributes(5), pam_authtok_check(5), pam_authtok_get(5), pam_authtok_store(5), pam_dhkeys(5), pam_unix(5), pam_unix_account(5), pam_unix_auth(5), pam_unix_session(5) NOTES The interfaces in libpam(3LIB) are MT-Safe only if each thread within the multi-threaded application uses its own PAM handle.
+Standarda Environmenta and Maaraa 202 pam_passwd_auth(5)

-pam_passwd_auth(5)